datarockets/career/README.md

 We work with clients for years.

 ## Work With Us

+### Interview Process

+We have 4-steps interview process.

+If you understand that we don't match feel free to stop and provide your feedback at any time to save your and our time.
+We would do the same from our side.

+#### 1. Email conversation

+The first step is a conversation via email.
+We ask questions about previous projects, tasks, and achievements.
+We chat about education, courses, books, articles, and blogs.
+We would love to discuss application architecture, libraries, frameworks, and code snippets.
+We touch teams, colleagues, and clients.

+We're not looking for correct answers or for a candidate to agree with our views on particular topics.
+Sometimes the best answer is "I don't know".
+We love responses like "I don't know but I think ...".
+We're looking for a great conversation, the one we might have on a conference afterparty.

+Bring your questions to the conversation as well.

+We chat over email instead of a video or voice chat for several reasons:
+- It helps us understand candidate's writing skills.
+We work remotely and written communications are a huge part of our work.
+- This way we can share information withing the whole interviewing team asynchronously so we don't need to ask the same questions during video-chats on the next steps.
+- Candidates have enough time to think about the response and find information.

+We chat in English.

+Please maintain the same subject during the conversation and don't exclude participants (use reply-all).

+We usually answer within 24 hours except for the weekend.

+#### 2. Video-chat with CTO

+Expect to have deep conversations about technologies and development experience.
+There are usually a problem-solving discusions, related to technologies and people.

+#### 3 & 4.
+Video-chats with datarockers

+Every datarocker has its own style and own plan for interviewing people.
+At this step candidates may expect to do some pair-programming and real world project problem solving.

+### Jobs

+Sometimes we don't have open job positions but it's still worth to get in contact with us if you're interested in working with us.

 Email us on [join@datarockets.com](mailto:join@datarockets.com).
 Write us about your experience in development, show examples of your code.
 Tell us what you would like to see in a company you'd love to work at, what is important for you.